 You should also make sure you verify the objective of the case.
 Answering or solving the wrong case objective is the quickest way to fail a case interview.

-Next, you’ll have the opportunity to ask questions before you begin thinking about how to solve the case.
+Next in the case interview, you’ll have the opportunity to ask questions before you begin thinking about how to solve the case.

 At this point, only ask questions that are critical for you to fully understand the case background and objective.
 You’ll be able to ask more questions later.